-- Site Remediation Program determine whether participating sites exist within the community Leaking Underground Storage Tank Incident Tracking This site allows the user to search for Illinois

-EPA remediation sites filtered by County, City, Zip Code, Street Name, Site Name and/or IEPA ID Number. - Leaking Underground Storage Tank Incident Tracking view locations and statuses of any sites within the community - State Response Action ProgramThis site allows the user to search the database on leaking underground storage tank incidents filtered by County, City, Zip Code, Street Name, Site Name and many other parameters including the type of fuel leak.
+- Site Remediation Program determine whether participating sites exist within the community This site allows the user to search for Illinois EPA remediation sites filtered by County, City, Zip Code, Street Name, Site Name and/or IEPA ID Number. - Leaking Underground Storage Tank Incident Tracking view locations and statuses of any sites within the community - This site allows the user to search the database on leaking underground storage tank incidents filtered by County, City, Zip Code, Street Name, Site Name and many other parameters including the type of fuel leak. - State Response Action Program view locations and statuses of all sites

-- State Response Action Program view locations and statuses of all sites Solid Waste Facilities This IEPA site allows the user to search for various environmental clean-up projects including oil spills and hazardous chemicals, by ID number, Site Name, Address, City, County or Region. - Solid Waste Facilities identify facilities within the community transfer stations, compost, and waste storage, treatment, processing, and recovery facilities.

-Birth Characteristics This site allows the user to search for applications submitted, or permits issuedby the IEPA.
-The IEPA issues permits for the management of non-hazardous waste at landfills,
+This IEPA site allows the user to search for various environmental clean-up projects including oil spills and hazardous chemicals, by ID number, Site Name, Address, City, County or Region. - Solid Waste Facilities identify facilities within the community This site allows the user to search for applications submitted, or permits issued by the IEPA.
+The IEPA issues permits for the management of non-hazardous waste at landfills, transfer stations, compost, and waste storage, treatment, processing, and recovery facilities.